bmilcs/linux/README.md

 todo:
 - [ ] varken
-- [ ] bitwarden

 # rsync

 compare copied data and export missing content to log

       rsync -avun --no-group --no-owner --no-perms --no-times /original/nas/dir/ user@newhost:/new/nas/dir/ >> bmilcs_missing.log
+      # save output to a file, as it takes a while with huge amounts of data and if you're like me, you'll forget you ran it.
+      >> bmilcs.log

 - Make sure /original/nas/dir/ has trailing / (supposedly this is important)
-- '>> bmilcs.log' (save output to a file, as it takes a while with huge amounts of data and if you're like me, you'll forget you ran it.
 - Here's a breakdown:

 rsync - | desc